ombori/grid-docs/console/releasenotes/README.md

 # Console Release Notes
 The [Ombori Grid Console](https://console.omborigrid.com) receives updates frequently.
 This page contains all the console changes that were deployed in production recently.

+## 2022-02-11
+#### Devices

+- Updated the device detail's page to use colored tags for the list of related installations

+#### IoT Apps and Installations

+- Fixed new device set-up on an IoT App installation
+- Fixed connect device to an IoT App installation
+- Fixed devices status under IoT App installations
+- Fixed disconnect device from an IoT App installation

 ## 2022-02-09
 #### Devices